-Nucynta is a is a mu-opioid receptor agonist, indicated for the management of moderate to severe acute pain in adults.
-Like other opioid pain medication, Tapentadol is commonly called a narcotic.
+Nucynta is the brand name of the generic drug tapentadol.
+It is a is a mu-opioid receptor agonist prescribed for the management of moderate to severe acute pain in adults.
+Like other opioid pain medication, tapentadol is commonly called a narcotic.

-NUCYNTA® ER contains tapentadol (opioid agonist and a Schedule II controlled substance) that can be abused like any other legal or illicit opiate drugs.
+Nucynta ER and the generic form tapentadol are an opioid agonist and a Schedule II controlled substance that can be abused like any other legal or illicit opiate drug.

-Because of the risks of abuse, and misuse even at recommended doses NUCYNTA® ER is approved only for use in patients for whom alternative non-opioid medications or short-acting opioid options were proven ineffective, not tolerated, or just inadequate to provide sufficient management of pain.
+Because of the risks of abuse and misuse even at recommended doses, Nucynta ER is approved only for use in patients for whom alternative non-opioid medications or short-acting opioid options proved intolerable or ineffective in providing sufficient management of pain.

-Abuse usually occurs when the drug use is beyond what the doctor has prescribed.
-Opioid abuse commonly happens when physical dependence and tolerance develops, meaning higher doses of the drug is needed to achieve the same effect.
-Also, reducing or stopping the drug intake produces withdrawal symptoms.
+Abuse usually occurs when the drug use goes beyond what the doctor prescribed.
+Opioid abuse commonly happens when physical dependence and tolerance develops, meaning higher dosages of the drug are needed to achieve the same effect the patient experienced when they began taking it.
+Once a dependence develops, reducing or stopping the drug intake produces withdrawal symptoms.

-Addiction occurs when the opioid abuse becomes compulsive and often self-destructive.
+Tapentadol addiction occurs when the opioid abuse becomes compulsive and often self-destructive.
 It is usually characterized by an uncontrollable drug-seeking behavior, despite harmful consequences and changes in the brain chemistry.
-These shifts in the brain can lead to the dangerous behaviors, often experienced by drug abusers.
 Drug addiction affects parts of the brain involved in reward and motivation, learning, memory, and the ability to control behavior.
+These shifts in the brain can lead to the dangerous behaviors.

 - Romantic relationships